 If you enroll in the class and don't log into Canvas within the first two weeks I will drop you unless you've made arrangements with me beforehand.
 I may add students during the first week but I will won't add any new students during or after the second week.

 You will need paper and writing implements.
-You will also need a copy (physical or digital) of the textbook: Calculus Early Transcendentals 8th edition by James Stewart.
-ISBN: 978-1285741550 .
+You will also need a copy (physical or digital) of the textbook: Calculus Early Transcendentals 8th edition or 9th edition by James Stewart.
 Make sure you get the one titled "Calculus Early Transcendentals" and NOT the one simply titled "Calculus".

 In-Person Part of the Class:

 Most of your grade will be determined by two in-person exams.
-The first exam will take place on Tuesday October 28th or Wednesday October 29th depending on which section you are enrolled in.
-The second (final) exam will take place on Tuesday, December 9th or Wednesday, December 10th depending on which section you are enrolled in.
+The first exam will take place on either Tuesday, October 20th or Wednesday October 21st depending on which section you are in.
+This first exam will take place in our usual room during our usual meeting time.
+The second (final) exam will take place either on Tuesday, December 15th from 7PM to 9PM or Wednesday December 16th from 9AM to 11AM.
+The final exam will be in our usual room.

 Jamey Bass